 Place the hot apple mixture into the jelly bag and allow the juice to trickle and drip into the jug below.
 The temperature of the mixture makes a big difference and as it cools, it will hang on to the juice more.
 It's tempting to squeeze the last of the juice out of the mixture, though this will make your jelly cloudier.

-Wash your jars in warm soapy water and place them on a baking tray.
-Add about a centimetre or so or warm-hot water into each one.
-You need it to be fairly warm but not hot enough to crack the glass.
+Wash your jars in warm soapy water, rinse, and place them on a baking tray, still wet.
 Place the tray of jars into the oven and switch it on to the lowest setting.
 If you don't have a particularly low setting, leave the door slightly ajar to stop your jars overheating.

 Place the washed lids (and ring seals if you're using Kilner jars which have two-piece lids) into a container and pour boiling water over to cover them.
 These can just be left in the hot water until you're ready for them.